ykushch/coding-interview/README.md

 **Pricing**: $50-$130 per interview based on the interviewer, interview type, industry, etc.

 ### System Design Interview 💰
 [System Design Interview](http://systemdesigninterview.com).
-Found this course on Quora.
-They say, that this is a great resource for system design interview.
-Haven't tried it yet.<br>
+Very concentrated course.
+Many use cases, examples.
+Highly recommend it before preparation.
+After a couple of years of design you will definitely find something new for you.<br>
 **Pricing**: whole course for ~ $79.